GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 ### Abort Signals

 Since you're able to do asynchronous work while preparing a new page, it's possible that the transition your code is handling (to load a specific URL or state) might get preempted, or considered out-of-date.
-This might happen because the user just clicked on another link, or your code itself throws an error.
+This might happen because the user just clicked on another link, or your code performs another navigation.

 To deal with any of these possibilities, the event passed to the "navigate" listener contains a `signal` property, which is an `AbortSignal`.
 For more information see [Abortable fetch][abortable-fetch].